 The problem is that no one rings a special bell ahead of a hurricane in markets.
-There is no way to tell, in advance, the difference between a drizzle, a downpour and a flood.
-As such, if you want to manage risk and can’t handle a large drawdown, you have to behave the same the same way every time the evidence points to a less favorable risk/reward.
+There is no way to tell, in advance, the difference between a drizzle, a downpour, and a flood.
+As such, if you want to manage risk and can’t handle a large drawdown, you have to behave the same way every time the evidence points to a less favorable risk/reward.
 Because you just don’t know when the next flood is coming.

 If you want to protect on the downside, you have to be willing to be wrong, early and often.
 There is no other way.
 You have to accept that the rain may never come.

 To sign up for our free newsletter, click here.

 This writing is for informational purposes only and does not constitute an offer to sell, a solicitation to buy, or a recommendation regarding any securities transaction, or as an offer to provide advisory or other services by Pension Partners, LLC in any jurisdiction in which such offer, solicitation, purchase or sale would be unlawful under the securities laws of such jurisdiction.
 The information contained in this writing should not be construed as financial or investment advice on any subject matter.
 Pension Partners, LLC expressly disclaims all liability in respect to actions taken based on any or all of the information on this writing.